Xi'an Y-20

-The Xi'an Y-20 Kunpeng (运-20 鲲鹏 (Yùn-20 Kūnpéng, Transport-20 Kunpeng)) is a large military transport aircraft developed by the Xi'an Aircraft Industrial Corporation for the People's Republic of China (PRC).
+The Xi'an Y-20 Kunpeng (运-20 鲲鹏 (Yùn-20 Kūnpéng, Transport-20 Kunpeng)) is a large military transport aircraft that was developed by the Xi'an Aircraft Industrial Corporation for the People's Republic of China (PRC).

-The aircraft is nicknamed "Chubby Girl" (胖妞 (Pàng niū)) in the Chinese aviation industry because its fuselage is much wider than aircraft previously developed in China.
+While the official series name of the aircraft is Kunpeng, a mythical giant fish-bird from the Taoist classic Zhuangzi, it is nicknamed "Chubby Girl" (胖妞 (Pàng niū)) in the Chinese aviation industry because its fuselage is much wider than aircraft previously developed in China.

+As of 2013, a single Xi'an Y-20 aircraft cost $160 million.
+The Y-20 is regarded as a competitor to the Boeing C-17 Globemaster III, which had a unit cost of approximately $340 million as of 2022.

 Development

+The Y-20 project began in July 2007.
 Images of the Y-20 prototype emerged at the end of 2012.
 The first flight occurred on 26 January 2013.